vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - **Preference:** The US previously preferred "North Europeans" with similar ideologies.
 - **Significance:** Including this highlights just how new and rare the Gangulis' presence was in 1968; they were the very first beneficiaries of a massive policy shift.

-**Ashoke’s Pujo Money -**
-- He purchased his books (Graham Greene, Somerset Maugham) with his **"pujo money"** (gift money from religious festivals)9.
+**Ashoke’s Pujo Money -** He purchased his books (Graham Greene, Somerset Maugham) with his pujo money (gift money from religious festivals).
 This highlights his transition from religious tradition to secular intellectual passion.

 **Ashoke’s Physical & Psychological Scars -**
 - **The Limp -** A slight limp causes Ashoke's right foot to drag almost imperceptibly with each step.
 This is a permanent physical reminder of the crash.
-- **Claustrophobia:** The accident left him with deepest dread.
-He is claustrophobic, "holding his breath in elevators" and feeling pent-up in cars unless windows are open.
-On planes, he specifically "requests the bulkhead seat".
+- **Claustrophobia -** The accident left him with deepest dread.
+He is claustrophobic, holding his breath in elevators and feeling pent-up in cars unless windows are open.
+On planes, he specifically requests the bulkhead seat.